Regularization versus renormalization: Why are Casimir energy differences so often finite?: Equality between leading Seeley--DeWitt coefficients

 \subsection{Arbitrary arrangement of fixed-shape fixed-volume perfect conductors}

 Consider now any collection of fixed-shape fixed-volume perfect conductors in 3+1 dimensions.
-We are working with QED ($V=0$) in flat spacetime (Riemann tensor zero).
+We are working with gauge-fixed QED ($V=0$) in flat spacetime (Riemann tensor zero).
 Then:

-Fixed-shape fixed-volume implies fixed extrinsic curvature, so all the $\Delta a_i \equiv 0$.\\ That is: \begin{itemize} \itemsep-3pt \item Take any collection of perfect conductors.
-Move them around relative to each other.
-(Without distorting their shapes and/or volumes.) \item Then the change in Casimir energy, and the Casimir forces, are finite. \end{itemize} We shall subsequently see how to generalize this result to imperfect conductors and/or dielectrics.
+But fixed-shape and fixed-volume implies fixed extrinsic curvature, so all the $\Delta a_i \equiv 0$.
+That is: \begin{itemize} \itemsep-3pt \item Take any collection of perfect conductors. \\ Move them around relative to each other.\\ (Without distorting their shapes and/or volumes.) \item Then the change in Casimir energy, and so the Casimir forces, \\ are finite without renormalization. \end{itemize} We shall subsequently see how to generalize this result to imperfect conductors and/or dielectrics.